thomas051083/psd-psw/_opsoc-2021/give-a-gift.md

 •	1 pack of 8 compostable Java Malabar Nespresso-compatible Capsules<br>
 *Java Wanayasa, Java Malabar, NaOr Village, Yunnan Aqi Badu & Pong’s Washed<br>
 <br>
-Foreword Coffee (www.forewordcoffee.com) is a social enterprise member of Singapore Centre for Social Enterprise (raiSE), providing an inclusive work environment for persons with disabilities, special needs and mental health conditions.
+<a href="https://www.forewordcoffee.com">Foreword Coffee</a> is a social enterprise member of Singapore Centre for Social Enterprise (raiSE), providing an inclusive work environment for persons with disabilities, special needs and mental health conditions.
 Using business as a force for good, the social enterprise aspires to create an equitable and sustainable value chain from farmers to consumers.<br>
 <br>
 <br>
 ####Bizlink’s Floral & Hamper<br>